When it comes to archery, it is important to learn the basics of the arrow.

 - The thickness of the arrow walls

-- The arrow used to make the arrow.
+- The material used in making the arrow.

 The weight of your arrow is determined by the bow poundage.
 The lighter the